 In this advanced guide we’ll explore the wines of the Loire Valley of France–from Muscadet to Sancerre.
 Figure out where to look to your next bottle of Loire.

 The Loire Valley Wine Guide

 By the Middle Ages, the Loire was at the heart of France.
-Midpoint between the more Latin south and the Germanic north, this is where culture and language met.
-Monks of the Catholic Church tended the vineyards and the wines gained in popularity, especially with the English and the Dutch.
+At the midpoint between the more Latin south and the Germanic north, this is where culture and language met.
+Monks of the Catholic Church tended the vineyards and the wines gained popularity, especially with the English and the Dutch.